 HydroStor end caps are designed to fit over either end of the chamber in order to terminate the chamber row.
 (Figure 3) Each end cap must be attached to the chamber by use of three (3) screws, one (1) on each side and one (1) into the top.
 The end caps are required to be placed at the end of each row in order to seal the chamber from the aggregate surrounding it.
 This requires two end caps per row to be ordered with each chamber system.
-End caps for the HS75 will accept up to 18" (450 mm) pipe without an adapter and 24" (600 mm) pipe with an adapter for inlet and outlet to the row.
-End caps for the HS180 accept up to a 30" (750 mm) pipe without an adapter.
-Illustrations of HydroStor HS180 and HS75 end caps are shown in Figures 1 and 2.
+End caps for the HS31 will accept up to 10" (250 mm) pipe without an adapter and 12" (300 mm) pipe with an adapter for inlet and outlet to the row.
+End caps for the HS75 will accept up to 18" (450 mm) pipe without an adapter and 24" (600 mm) pipe with an adapter.
+Illustrations of HydroStor HS31 and HS75 end caps are shown in Figures 1 and 2.
 Figure 5 shows each end cap with the scribe lines to be used for field cuts, with respect to pipe diameter and pipe invert.